ThorKampOpstrup/Emli_group22/README.md

 6. [Trouble shooting](#trouble-shooting)

 ## Introduction <a name="introduction"></a>
 This Git repository was created as a part of the Embedded Linux course at University of Southern Denmark.
 The purpose of the project was to create an Embedded Plant Watering System, consisting of a Raspberry Pi, Raspberry Pico and an ESP8266.
 The project definition with Functional- and Nonfunctional requirements can be found in the [Requirements.pdf](emli_2023_project_info_v2-1.pdf).
+A presenstation video os also available [Video_group22.mp4](Video_group22.mp4).

 ## Features <a name="features"></a>
 A list with describtion the main folders of the project, with a short description of the functionality of each folder can be read here.